sourander/kamk-cookiecutters/itsearviointi/{{cookiecutter.containing_folder}}/HOW-TO-DOCS.md

 cd docs

 # Run with uvx
-uvx --with mkdocs-material --with mkdocs-awesome-pages-plugin mkdocs serve
+uvx --with mkdocs-material --with mkdocs-awesome-nav-plugin mkdocs serve
 ```